Best 100W USB-C Chargers for Laptops & Travel

 If you have a MacBook Pro 14/16-inch, Dell XPS 15/17, or similar high-performance laptop, a 100W charger gives you the fastest charging speed your device supports.
 If you also charge phones, tablets, or multiple laptops, look for multi-port models that maintain full laptop charging speed while powering other devices.

-Quick answer: The Anker 747 (150W) is the best overall choice for power users with multiple devices.
+Quick answer: The Anker Prime 100W is the best overall choice — a premium 3-port GaN block that delivers a genuine 100W to your laptop.
 For budget-focused buyers, the UGREEN Nexode 100W delivers reliable 100W charging at a lower price.
-If you have a 13-inch laptop (MacBook Air, ultrabooks), the Baseus 65W is more than enough and saves you money.
+If you have a 13-inch laptop (MacBook Air, ultrabooks), the compact Anker Nano 65W is more than enough and saves you money.

 How we select chargers